FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction: Numerical experiments

 \subsubsection{Predator-Prey}

-Ref.~\cite{predator_prey_LiLiuWei} introduced and examined the predator-prey system with role reversal and added geometric noise ~\ref{eq:predator-prey}.
+Ref.~\cite{predator_prey_LiLiuWei} introduced and examined the predator-prey system with role reversal and added geometric noise ~\eqref{eq:predator-prey}.
 The variables $x$, $y_1$, and $y_2$ describe the prey, juvenile predator, and adult predator population sizes, respectively.
-Here we consider the parameter settings chosen in~\cite{predator_prey_LiLiuWei} to correspond to biologically meaningful types of behavior.
-We examined the following combinations of parameters $s$ and $g$, while keeping other parameters constant: (1) $s = 0,~ g = 0.4$, representing a classic predator--prey coexistence with oscillations; (2) $s = 0.2,~ g = 0.4$, showing larger cycles and possible bistability; and (3) $s = 0.2,~ g = 0.6$, which tends toward a prey-dominated equilibrium or predator collapse, with noise accelerating the extinction risk.
-Fig.~\ref{fig:main_predator_traj} shows an example trajectory for case $s = 0, g = 0.4$, and the other two cases are shown in Figure SM21 in the Supplementary Material.

-Note that the reproduction rate $k$ is held constant.
-We further consider a variation of the system in which stochasticity is introduced into the reproduction rate of adult predators.
-The resulting SDE becomes
+We borrow parameter settings from~\cite{predator_prey_LiLiuWei} that correspond to biologically meaningful types of behavior.
+Additionally, we consider a modification of Eq. \eqref{eq:predator-prey} in which stochasticity is introduced into the predator reproduction rate, i.e, the parameter $k$ is replaced with $k + \sigma_4dB_3$:

-where $dB_j$, $j=1,2,3,4$, are increments of independent Brownian motions; $\sigma_4xy_2dB_3$ is the added stochasticity to the reproduction rate.
-We set $\sigma_4 = 0.005$ and an example trajectory is shown in Figure~\ref{fig:main_predator_traj}.
-The trajectory becomes more chaotic with this modification.